A VIOLET NOVELLA

-None of the Mal Rous replied.
+None of the little monsters replied.

 “Don’t be frightened, my little darlings,” Dekle soothed.
-“I would never harm you.
+“You must have faith in me.
 After all, I am one of you.”

 Esere remained standing as his siblings sank down, disappearing from view.
 He seemed suspicious.
 Violet wasn’t sure if Esere’s cautious nature came from his vulture or calabar bean DNA.

 Then the Professor pressed on top of Esere’s head, trying to force him down into the large container.
 Esere jerked back.
-Violet noticed the Professor kept his hand well away from the horn on Esere’s chin where Esere carried a paralyzing venom derived from his scorpion DNA.
+Violet noticed the Professor kept his hand away from the horn on Esere’s chin where Esere carried a paralyzing venom derived from his scorpion DNA.

 Esere’s body stilled.